Skip to main content

 From €45

-Spain's most authentic Arab baths, open until midnight.
-Hot, warm and cold pools, steam hammam, optional massages.
+Arab baths open until midnight, with hot, warm and cold pools, steam hammam, and optional massages.
 The perfect way to end a day of sightseeing.

 Flamenco show